Considering a pet bird? These breeds are a great place to start your research!

+Certain breeds of smaller birds take up less space and require less care than other types of birds do.
 If you're interested in adding a winged pet to your family, these breeds are perfect for new owners.

+Here's what to know about cockatiels.
 Originating in Australia, the cockatiel is the second most popular pet bird in the world.
 These small birds grow to an adult size of 12 inches and weigh between 75 and 125 grams.

 Cockatiels are a great bird for first-time bird owners due to their friendly and playful disposition, as well as their trainability.
 Unlike some other breeds, cockatiels are not very noisy, making them great pets for apartments.